Spiral Arm (game): Reception

 Lee Simpson reviewed the game in the Spring 1986 issue of Flagship.
 He thought that the game would "be about for a long time and I would recommend to anyone who enjoys a good wargame which will tax their organisational, military and diplomatic skills".
 Nicky Palmer, editor of Flagship reviewed the game in a 1988 issue.
 He stated that, "Overall, Spiral Arm remains a neatly packaged, easy-to-play space drama of low-to-moderate complexity.
 It's one of the only two games which I'm playing more than one of: orders don't take more than an hour to do, and even if Spiral Arm isn't the deepest game in the world it offers cheap, agreeable thrills, with a little more depth than is immediately apparent."

-In the August 1988 issue of Flagship, the game scored No. 1 in the Computer-Moderated Science Fiction Games category with an 8.1 out of 10 points.
+In the August 1988 issue of Flagship, the game scored No. 1 in the Computer-Moderated Science Fiction Games category with 8.1 out of 10 points.
 (Note: Other games in this category below Spiral Arms were: Ad Astra, Starweb, Empyrean Challenge, The Weapon, Warp Force Empires, Maxi-Challenge, Takamo, Fleet Maneuvers, Capitol, Magic, Return from Sirius, Galactic Conflict, Xenophobe, Starlord, and others.)
 In the 1989 list of Flagship Ratings, Spiral Arm II was ranked second in the Computer-Moderated Science Fiction category (behind Space Combat) with 8.8 of 9 points, while Spiral Arm I was ranked second to last place at No. 22 with 6 of 10 points.